-The Pediatric Newborn Medicine Summer Student Research Program provides undergraduate college students with eight weeks of intensive and fulfilling research experience.
-Students will receive hands-on engagement in innovative research and practice methods with direct access to Brigham and Women's Hospital's state-of-the-art medical facilities.
-Our dedicated team of Neonatologists, Pediatricians, Researchers, and NICU Specialists offer one-on-one mentorship to students in a variety of topics within the field of Perinatal and Neonatal Medicine.
+The Pediatric Newborn Medicine Summer Student Research Program will be fully VIRTUAL for the summer of 2021.
+The program provides undergraduate college students with eight weeks of intensive and fulfilling research experience.
+Our dedicated team of Neonatologists, Pediatricians, Researchers, and NICU Specialists offer one-on-one virtual mentorship to students in a variety of topics within the field of Perinatal and Neonatal Medicine.
 Students will be appropriately matched to mentors based on their research interests and experience (if any) to ensure a rewarding and professionally stimulating experience.
 Space is limited and applications must be completed by the deadline below to be considered for selection.
 Students are expected to be available throughout the entire duration of the program.
 Activities are typically scheduled Mondays through Fridays each week.